Dog Collars

 For once, the LCD on this remote is clearer, brighter, and well laid out.
 You could easily read from it and use it blindly when needed.

-• The small range for training puppies
+• Small range for training puppies

 • Soft shock levels